 What kind of new talent do we need in business today?
 How can we best prepare young citizens to participate in democracy?
 And how can undergraduate business education best equip students for their roles as both managers and citizens?

-We also engage with Consortium member schools in-between convenings via our website, CasePlace.org, by holding conference calls, hosting webinars on topics of interest, and conducting data collection for larger dissemination purposes.
+We also engage with Consortium member schools in-between convenings vby holding conference calls, hosting webinars on topics of interest and conducting data collection for larger dissemination purposes.

-The first round of convenings was convened in partnership with Anne Colby, Thomas Ehrlich and William M. Sullivan – the three lead authors on Rethinking Undergraduate Business Education: Liberal Learning for the Profession (Wiley, 2011).
+The first cycle of convenings (2012-2013) was done in partnership with Anne Colby, Thomas Ehrlich and William M. Sullivan – the authors of Rethinking Undergraduate Business Education: Liberal Learning for the Profession (Wiley, 2011).